Crosville Motor Services: Deregulation

 On 13 February 1986, the Secretary of State for Transport decided that, because of their size, the four largest NBC companies would be split, as they provided too great a competitive threat to deregulation.
 Crosville was split into two, with the English and Welsh operations divided between two businesses.
 Ultimately, both businesses were acquired by the Drawlane Group.

 Crosville Cymru was to remain generally in one piece, but most of the remainder of Crosville based in England was split between then-sister companies Midland Red North and the new North Western company based in Liverpool.
 The latter move was quite a reversal of fortunes, as much of Crosville's territory in the eastern half of Cheshire had been gained from the original North Western company at its dismemberment in 1972.

 On 25 March 1988, Crosville was sold to ATL (Western).
 In 1989 Crosville was sold to National Express passing with the business in 1991 to the Drawlane Group, which in 1992 restructured to become British Bus.
 On 1 August 1996 British Bus was purchased by the Cowie Group.
 It traded as Arriva Cymru until February 2002, when it merged with Arriva North West to form Arriva North West & Wales.

 The remaining Crosville operations in the Wirral and Chester area were sold in February 1990 to Potteries Motor Traction who retained the Crosville name, but the name passed into history ten years later when rebranded as First Chester & The Wirral.
 Following losses, the business was sold with depots in Chester, Rock Ferry and Wrexham to Stagecoach Merseyside & South Lancashire in December 2012.

 Revival

 The Crosville Motor Service name was resurrected by a new operator that operated in Weston-super-Mare from 2011 until 2018.
-As well as modern vehicles, it had a heritage fleet which includes several vehicles from the original Crosville fleet.
+As well as modern vehicles, it had a heritage fleet which included several vehicles from the original Crosville fleet.

 The Crosville Cymru / Crosville Wales Limited name also exists but not with Arriva.
 Gwasanaethau Cerbyd Crosville Motor Services Limited also exists.
 The word ‘Gwasanaethau’ is the Welsh for ‘Services‘ and the word 'Cerbyd’ is Welsh for ‘Vehicle’.
 Both company names are registered as dormant companies in Wales.